There Is a Star: Critical reception

-Chuck Campbell from Knoxville News Sentinel felt "the act twirls gleefully through the springy grooves of rave-ish, techno-y modern dance music."
+In his review, Chuck Campbell from Knoxville News Sentinel felt the act "twirls gleefully through the springy grooves of rave-ish, techno-y modern dance music."
 James Hamilton from Music Weeks RM Dance Update described the song as a "MTV plugged typical bland spacey Euro galloper".
+Johnny Cigarettes from NME viewed it as a "good, old-fashioned Europurp smesh heet.
+It has a squelchy beat that sounds like a Duracell rabbit punching the crap out of a leather sofa!
+A damsel-in-distress vocal".
+He added, "A pop tune that would cause Autechre's baldy purist heads to explode."

 Music video

 The accompanying music video for "There Is a Star" was directed by Nigel Simpkiss.
 It features the act performing the song inside what appears to be an electronic pyramid.
 The video was A-listed on Germany's VIVA in December 1994.